ArchieCrawford/Athlyt/legal/minor-parental-consent.md

 Consent Representation

-By using Athlyt, minors represent that parental consent has been obtained.
+By using Tayp, minors represent that parental consent has been obtained.

 Communication Safeguards